sharkoil/variancepro/PHASE3A_IMPLEMENTATION_COMPLETE.md

 # Phase 3A Implementation Complete: Cache Integration & Performance Monitoring

 ## Summary
-Phase 3A of VariancePro has been successfully implemented, focusing on integrating caching and performance monitoring into the QuickActionHandler to improve response times and system efficiency.
+Phase 3A of Quant Commander has been successfully implemented, focusing on integrating caching and performance monitoring into the QuickActionHandler to improve response times and system efficiency.

 ## ✅ Completed Features